 The City College Art Gallery is located in the Visual Art Building, v119, on the Ocean Campus of City College of San Francisco.
 The gallery is wheelchair accessible, free to the public, and just a few blocks from the Balboa BART station.
-Please call 415.239.3157 for gallery hours.
+Please call 415.239.3156 for further info.

 The City College Art Gallery’s Mission